tytydraco/yessleep/out/Shes_a_10_but_shes_covered_in_spiders.md

 I spent the next few days thinking almost exclusively about Maddie.
 How great she was, and how great we'd be together.
 I imagined a future where whatever strange problem she had was cured, and we lived a normal spider-free existence into our old age.

-It took over a week before I realized she wasn't returning my calls.
+It took almost a week before I realized she wasn't returning my calls.

 She wasn't answering my texts.